Your cookie preferences

 Worried woman reading on smartphone bad news sitting on a couch at home

 Your energy supply is the kind of thing you don't notice until something goes wrong, and that's the way it should be.
-However, when things do go wrong, what can you do about it, particularly if you feel you energy supplier is being unfair.
+However, things do sometimes go wrong.

 Step 1: Complain to your energy supplier